 It is not so long ago that wearable technology in the world of sports was the stuff of science fiction.
-Nowadays, it is commonplace to wear a Fitbit, a smartwatch or some other gadget whilst out running or in the gym.
+Nowadays, it is commonplace to wear a Fitbit or an Apple Watch or some other gadget whilst out running or in the gym.
 As the industry grows and technology becomes more popular, it is inevitable that some more niche sports will get their own versions of wearables, catering to their unique nuances.

 Essential reading: Head off to the pool with one of these gadgets

 And let’s not forget GoPro.
-Although it hasn’t changed specifics of how we partake in sports, the documenting of them has been revolutionized by the popularity of these little devices, capturing high quality video and allowing tutorials and first person view videos to be published like never before.
+Although it hasn’t changed specifics of how we partake in sports, the documenting of them has been revolutionized by the popularity of these little devices.
+They capture high quality videos like never before.

 Garmin wearables are a great example of where fitness trackers and smartwatches are heading.
-They follow us around 24/7, monitoring and checking all is in order, but switch to a sports mode when needed.
+They follow us around 24/7 monitoring and checking that everything is in order.
+But they also allow us to switch to a specific sports mode when needed.

-The other great option is the Forerunner 935, same functionality in a less expensive wrapping.
-And lets not forget the Garmin Quatix – a must have for avid mariners of all types — from fishermen pursuing bass and billfish to canoeists, kayakers, and big sail and power boaters.
-Or the Garmin Descent for divers.
+The other great option is the Forerunner 935, same functionality in a less expensive wrapper.
+And lets not forget the Garmin Quatix – a must have for avid mariners of all types — or the Garmin Descent for divers.

-Wearables are an exciting prospect for water sports and although still in early stages of use, sports which were previously difficult to learn and participate in can use wearables, and even virtual reality, to become more accessible and trackable.
-A world where we can practice surfing or paddleboarding in our living room, and track every step of our journeys out on the water, is just around the corner.
+Wearables are an exciting prospect for water sports and although still in early stages of use, sports which were previously difficult to learn and participate in can use wearables and even virtual reality.
+A world where we can practice surfing or paddle-boarding in the comfort of our living room is just around the corner.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!